 \begin{maintheorem}{VII} The conjectured sharp isosystolic inequality for reversible optical hypersurfaces in $T^*\RP^n$ implies the Mahler conjecture for centrally symmetric convex bodies in $\R^n$. \end{maintheorem}

-It is notable that, in conjunction with Sergei~Ivanov's proof of Conjecture~II for $n = 2$ (see~\cite{Ivanov:2002} and~\cite{Ivanov:2011}), Theorem~VII yields a new proof of Mahler's inequality for centrally symmetric convex bodies on the plane: {\it the product of the areas of a $0$-symmetric convex body on the plane and its dual body is greater than or equal to 8.}
+It is notable that, in conjunction with S.~Ivanov's proof of Conjecture~\ref{intro:conj:II} for $n = 2$ (see~\cite{Ivanov:2002} and~\cite{Ivanov:2011}), Theorem~\ref{intro:thm:VII} yields a new proof of Mahler's inequality for centrally symmetric convex bodies on the plane: \assertion{the product of the areas of a $0$-symmetric convex body on the plane and its dual body is greater than or equal to $8$}.

 Our impression is that there are many other as-yet-undiscovered connections between convex geometry, the geometry of numbers, symplectic geometry, and isosystolic inequalities.
 In consequence, we have made an effort to make a large part of the paper accessible to readers from these different backgrounds.